Changing the transmission fluid on an MR2 (MK3) is quite easy and should take 30 minutes to one hour.

 - Oil – There is lots of discussion on oil, but it all comes down to using some form of GL-4 and not GL-5.
 Some have used GL-5 oils and heard a wine from the trans.
 The best choice is either Redline MT90 or Amsoil 75w90.
 Buy two quarts.

-5.)
-Waste oil can be taken to almost any auto parts store (Both Autozone and Advance take it).
+Waste oil can be taken to almost any auto parts store.
+Both AutoZone and Advance will accept it.